realm/SwiftLint/README.md

 To run `swiftlint autocorrect` on save in Xcode, install the [SwiftLintXcode](https://github.com/ypresto/SwiftLintXcode) plugin from Alcatraz.

+⚠ ️This plugin will not work with Xcode 8 without diabling SIP.
+This is not recommended.

 ### AppCode

 To integrate SwiftLint with AppCode, install